fmxsh/f3c/f3c-spec.md

 | `""`  | Emptier               | Used to indicate that no identifier exists for the multi-line literal that follows.
 (Nameless element) |

 > [!IMPORTANT]
-> The composite token `::` is not the same as two individual `introducers` (`:`) in a row (`::`), but they may seem identical.
+> The composite representation `::` is not the same as two individual `introducers` (`:`) in a row (`::`), but they may seem identical.
 For example: An identifier for a multi-line literal can be defined with a `terminator definition` as in `id:termdef:`, but if we desire to use the `default terminator` we leave it empty as in `id::`.
-In this case, by the very usage itself, we recognize we are dealing with two separate `introducer` tokens and not one _meta level introducer_.
+In this case, by the very usage itself, we recognize we are dealing with two separate `introducer` representations and not one _meta level introducer_.
 Its even more clear by the fact we can space out the former case like `id: :`.
 The composite token `::`, on the other hand, is a single token, and always appears as `::` without any whitespace possible between the two colons of the composite.

-#### Tokens for comments
+### Representations for comments

+Note: Comments do not have any conceptual representation, as they are not part of the data, but only part of the syntax.
+Comments are not structurally relevant to the format.
+If comments had conceptual counterparts, it would imply they are seen as meaningful by the system, but the comment by essence is used to denote something meaningless, non-existent, to the parser, meaning it is void of meaningful structure and should be ignored.

 `--`
 `/-`
 `-/`

+Nested block comments are not supported.
+A block comment is always terminated by the first occurrence of the terminator expression.

+A block comment must start on a line with nothing or nothing but whitespace before it.

+A block comment must end on a line with nothing or nothing but whitespace after it.

 Comments are considered **ghost-tokens**, forming a **ghost-syntax**, because they exist to human perception but do not exist in the parsed structure.